martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 **Top Tip**: Make sure you name each logic app connection as you go along so that it is clear which connection you are using when selecting dynamic content.
 This is especially true when you have several instances of the same connector.

 ### 3. Variables

+(This correlates to the `Initialize QuestionLanguage` and `Set QuestionLanguage` steps in the logic app below)

 We'll use Logic App variables to store variable things throughout the app.